httpie/httpcat/README.md

 ## Why?

-Sometimes it is useful to be create an actual raw [HTTP request](https://www.w3.org/Protocols/rfc2616/rfc2616-sec5.html) on the  command line:
+Sometimes it is useful to be able to create an actual raw [HTTP request](https://www.w3.org/Protocols/rfc2616/rfc2616-sec5.html) on the  command line: